-- North Sydney Recreation Needs Study 2015; - Open Space Provision Strategy 2009; - North Sydney Council Plans of Management; and - NSROC Regional Sportsground Management Strategy Review 2017.
+- North Sydney Recreation Needs Study 2015; - Open Space Provision Strategy 2009; - North Sydney Council Plans of Management; and - NSROC (Northern Sydney Regional Organisation of Councils) Regional Sportsground Management Strategy Review 2017.

 While this current suite of open space and recreation plans all support Council's commitment to providing high quality open space and a range of quality sporting and other recreation facilities, there is a clear need for a high-level, over-arching strategic framework which would sit between Council's existing Community Strategic Plan and the above-listed existing plans, driving future provision, planning, and design work.